 The mechanism of action for all nerve agents is the binding and inhibiting of the enzyme cholinesterase, causing a major increase in the amount of acetylcholine at synaptic clefts and receptor sites.
-This produces an overstimulation of the muscarinic, central nervous system, and nicotinic postsynaptic receptors, resulting in physiologic responses ranging from increased salivation to paralysis [3].
-There may also be an antagonism of the neurotransmitter gamma-aminobutyric acid (GABA), adding to the central nervous system effects.
-This entire spectrum of signs and symptoms was found in the victims of the sarin attacks by the Aum Shinrikyo cult in Japan in 1994 and 1995 [1].
+This produces an overstimulation of the muscarinic, central nervous system, and nicotinic postsynaptic receptors, resulting in a predictable cholinergic syndrome with responses ranging from increased salivation to paralysis [2; 3].